StreetEasy Lets New Yorkers Book Reservations for 2046

 The spot ends with a call-to-action for viewers to reserve their future in NYC now.

-It grounds the decision-making of consumers in imagined future routines, using cultural institutions as proof that staying in New York is still desirable, even decades ahead.
+StreetEasy’s strategy grounds decision-making in imagined future routines, using cultural institutions as proof that staying in New York is still desirable, even decades ahead.

-The reservation mechanic transformed intent into action, but in a symbolic sense, where booking a table in 2046 becomes a proxy for commitment to the city that never sleeps.
+The reservation mechanic transforms intent into action, but in a symbolic sense, where booking a table in 2046 becomes a proxy for commitment to the city that never sleeps.

 Similar thinking shows up in campaigns like Airbnb’s "Live There," which reangled travel from accommodation browsing to immersive local living.

-What StreetEasy is doing here is engineering participation to feel like a projection into the future, and brands can learn much from this strategy:
+StreetEasy is engineering participation to feel like a projection into the future, and brands can learn much from this strategy:

 • Make people think about the future: StreetEasy gets users imagining themselves still living in New York years from now, not just browsing homes today.

-• Get people to take part, not just look: booking a future reservation makes the idea of staying feel more personal than scrolling listings.
+• Get people to participate: Booking a future reservation makes the idea of staying feel more personal than scrolling through listings.

 Our Take: Would You Still Be Here in 2046?